Women in the Gaza war: Women in the Israel Police Force

 Female officers played a significant role in Israel Police activities with the outbreak of the war.
 Six policewomen were killed in the line of duty.
 Staff Sergeant Major Mor Shakuri was killed in a fight with militants on the roof of the Sderot Police Station.
 Senior policewomen were killed in battle with militants in Yakhini and Kibbutz Re'im.

+Sexual and gender-based violence against Israelis and Palestinians

+A group of United Nations experts expressed alarm regarding the increasing volume of allegations of sexual violence reportedly perpetrated by armed groups against Israeli and Palestinian women and girls since October 7, 2023.
+The experts called for an independent process of investigation and accountability.